manga-download/hakuneko/web/README.md

 Run `polymer serve` from the directory containing the `index.html` file (might be the development directory, or the build directory) to start a local HTTP server and preview the web-application.

+## Test

+When serving the pages the tests can be run with the electron engine and the url of the local served directory (including the tests sub-directory)

+`electron hakuneko/electron/src --test 'http://127.0.0.1:8081/components/web/tests/'`

 ## Build/Deploy

 Use `polymer build` to store compressed files in the `../cloud/htdocs` directory.